Loan officer: Work environment

-The depository credit intermediation industry includes commercial banks and savings institutions, and nondepository credit intermediation includes mortgage companies.
+The credit intermediation industry includes commercial banks, savings institutions, and mortgage companies.

 Loan officers who specialize in consumer loans usually work in offices.
-Mortgage and commercial loan officers often work outside the office and meet with clients at their homes or businesses.
+Mortgage and commercial loan officers may work outside the office and meet with clients at their homes or businesses.

-Most loan officers work full time and some work extensive hours.

 Pay

-The median annual wage for loan officers in the United States was $63,270 in May 2019.
-The lowest 10 percent earned less than $32,560, and the highest 10 percent earned more than $132,680.
+The median annual wage for loan officers in the United States was $65,740 in May 2022.
+The lowest 10 percent earned less than $34,920, and the highest 10 percent earned more than $138,580.

-In May 2019, the median annual wages for loan officers in the top industries in which they worked were as follows:
+In May 2022, the median annual wages for loan officers in the top industries in which they worked were as follows: